How to balance personalization and automation in your customer interactions

 The problem is that many businesses aren’t doing an effective job using that data to their advantage.
 For example, if you’re a car dealership and your website has an online chat feature, make sure all of those interactions are captured in your CRM so they can be utilized by your onsite staff.

 Nothing will frustrate a customer more than having to start the sales process all over again once they transition from online to in-person interactions.
 One of the reasons many consumers conduct online research before going to a business is to accelerate the sales process.
+Here are some questions you should be asking every customer.
 If your business doesn’t make the most of the existing data it has about customers when they visit, you could be the reason the process stalls.

 Maintain consistent contact